-The barn (with its red tiled roof) lies about 1 mile from Evercreech, on the outskirts of the farming hamlet of Stoney Stratton.
+The late 19th century barn (with its red tiled roof) lies about 1 mile from Evercreech, on the outskirts of the farming hamlet of Stoney Stratton.
 The area is very rural, predominantly dairy farming, with rolling hills and rich pasture all around.
 There are many local footpaths and lovely walks can be managed right from the doorstep.

 Wells,Glastonbury and The Bath and West showground are close by, while Bristol, Bath, Longleat, Stourhead are all within a forty minutes drive.